Not many places make getting around as easy as South Korea does.

 Many of South Korea’s islands can only be reached by boat.
 Most ferries to the islands off the coast of Incheon depart from the Incheon International Ferry Terminal, while most ferries to southwestern islands depart from the Mokpo Ferry Passenger Terminal.

-If you’d prefer to sail to Jeju-do rather than fly, you can do so from numerous ports along the south coast, including Mokpo and Busan.
+If you'd prefer to sail to Jeju-do rather than fly, you can do so from numerous ports along the south coast, including Mokpo and Busan.
 Ferry tickets can be booked online at Gabogosipon-Seom, but the website is only in Korean.
-Buying a ticket at the terminal before departure is rarely a problem and will be your best bet.
+Buying a ticket at the terminal before departure is rarely a problem and is your best bet if you don't speak Korean well.

-Korea’s rail system is operated by KORAIL and is a preferred way of traveling between major cities.
+KORAIL operates Korea's rail system, and it's the best way to travel between major cities.
 From Seoul, the main routes run southwest toward Mokpo and southeast toward Busan.

 KORAIL runs three main types of trains.
 The fastest are high-speed KTX trains that reach speeds of 330km/h (205mph) and travel from Seoul to Busan in just over two hours.
 Saemaeul trains are slightly slower, and Mugunghwa trains are the slowest, but they’re comfortable and stop at the smaller stations that other trains bypass.
 Unsurprisingly, the faster you want to go, the more your ride will cost, but even KTX tickets are reasonably priced.